Miller Center Governing Council

 Joseph R. Gladden, Jr.

 Joseph R. Gladden, Jr., Vice Chair, is a former executive with The Coca-Cola Company.
-As executive vice president & general counsel at the time of his retirement from a 16-year career there, Gladden had responsibility for the worldwide legal function of the company.
-Before joining Coca-Cola in 1985, Gladden spent 17 years with the law firm King & Spalding.
-An alumnus of the University of Virginia School of Law, Mr. Gladden has an LLB degree and is on the board of directors of the Atlanta Ballet and the University of Virginia Health Services Foundation.
+As executive vice president & general counsel at the time of his retirement from a 16-year career there, Mr. Gladden had responsibility for the worldwide legal function of the company.
+Before joining Coca-Cola in 1985, he spent 17 years with the law firm King & Spalding.
+An alumnus of the University of Virginia School of Law, Mr. Gladden has an LLB degree and is on the board of directors of Emory Healthcare and the University of Virginia Physicians Group.
+He and his wife Sally co-chair the Monticello Cabinet.

 Michael P. Castine

-Michael P. Castine is chairman of the Asset and Wealth Management practice based in the New York office of Korn/Ferry, a premier global executive talent search firm.
+Michael P. Castine is a partner at Ridgeway Partners, global advisory firm specializing in executive searches, board appointments and succession planning.
 He served previously on the National Security Council as Director of International Communication and as Deputy Director of the Office of Private Sector Initiatives under President Ronald Reagan.
 He also was an aide to Congressman Jack Kemp.
 He serves on the boards of several nonprofits, including The Ronald Reagan Presidential Foundation and Library, The American Association of the Order of Malta, and Brunswick School.

 Terrence D. Daniels